kubrickfr/avsc-wiki/API.md

     locally.
 This will save a handshake with clients connecting using one of these protocols.
-  + `silent` {Boolean} Suppress default behavior of outputting handler errors to stderr. objects.
+  + `silent` {Boolean} Suppress default behavior of outputting handler errors to standard error.
-  + `strictErrors` {Boolean} Disable automatic conversion of `Error` objects to strings.
+  + `strictTypes` {Boolean} Disable automatic conversion of `Error` objects to strings, and `null` to `undefined`.
 When set, handlers' returned error parameters must either be a valid union branch or `undefined`.
   + `systemErrorFormatter(err)` {Function} Function called to format system errors before sending them to the calling client.
 It should return a string.